OK, so I haven’t convinced you to avoid surveys completely.

 Well then, this is where I help you prepare your team to learn the most without getting lost at sea.

-To recap, I consider surveys an advanced technique because there are so many small nuances to their design that have huge implications for the results. …
+To recap, I consider surveys an advanced technique because there are so many small nuances to their design that have huge implications for the results.
+Yet it’s so easy to throw one together using available online tools.
+And surveys offer no feedback mechanism to tell you whether you’ve done it well or badly. …

 “Accessibility makes good designers great, and bad designers obvious.”